caglky/Retail-Sales-Forecasting-Promotion-Impact-Analysis/README.md/readme.md

 ## Project Overview

-- Perform exploratory data analysis (EDA)
+- Data analysis to understand patterns in sales (EDA)
-- Build reusable feature engineering functions
+- Build reusable feature engineering functions which improve model performance
-- Train baseline and deep learning models (LSTM)
+- Baseline model for simple predictions
+- LSTM model for more advanced forecasting
-- Evaluate model performance using appropriate metrics
+- Evaluation of model performance using appropriate metrics
-- Simulate promotion effects on sales
+- Simulator to test how promotions impact future sales

 ---